juh2600/git-cheatsheet/10-stage-commit.md

     git commit

+To add any staged changes to the last commit (if you forgot something):

+    git commit --amend

+To add any staged changes and edit the message of the last commit:

+    git commit --amend -m "describe git commands and add headings"

 To revert a commit:

 > Just try not to get to this point; it's kinda scary and I still have trouble with it/haven't done it properly yet